 Colorado’s Electric Cooperatives Support Opportunities for Youth

-The annual CYLC provides an educational experience about the organization and operation of a co-op.
-Students learn leadership skills, learn about electricity generation and safety, and, of course, have a ton of summer fun.
+The annual CYLC provides an opportunity for the campers to learn about the fundamentals and operation of a co-op, electricity generation and safety, gain valuable leadership skills, and, of course, have a ton of summer fun.

-The best way to learn about a co-op is to form one, and that is what participants did.
-When students arrived the first day, they formed a camp co-op, elected a board of directors, chose a general manager, and each student had their own specific co-op job for the week.
-Each member of the co-op was expected to take part in the workings of the camp by seeking election to the board or by serving on one of the camp activity committees.
+The best way to learn about a co-op is to form one, and that is what the campers did.
+When students arrived the first day, they formed a camp co-op by electing a board of directors and hiring a general manager.
+Each camper was expected to take part in the workings of the camp co-op by seeking election to the board and by serving on one of the camp activity committees.

 During the week, students also attended talks about leadership and conflict management.
-Campers discovered the variety of co-op careers, watched a high-voltage electricity demonstration, and learned where electricity comes from through a presentation titled The Story Behind the Switch.
+Campers discovered the variety of co-op careers, watched a high-voltage electric safety demonstration, toured a power plant, and learned where electricity comes from through a presentation titled The Story Behind the Switch.
+The campers then took what they had learned and built generation and transmission models out of craft supplies.
+The winning team earned the coveted prized of being able to skip the line for lunch and dinner for the rest of camp!

 There is plenty of time for fun and games.
-Glen Eden Resort has a volleyball court, swimming pool, hot tubs, and tennis courts that students enjoyed.
+Glen Eden Resort has a volleyball court, swimming pool, a hot tub, and tennis courts that students enjoyed.
 There was a dance, a pizza party, a trip to the top of Mt.
-Warner, time to explore Steamboat Springs, and a rafting trip on the Colorado River.
+Werner, time to explore Steamboat Springs, and a rafting trip on the Colorado River.

 A banquet on the final night of camp gave students an opportunity to say goodbye to their new camp friends; and they also finalized the election of the 2025 camp ambassadors.
 The three Western Division ambassadors for 2025 are represented by Y-W Electric: Anderson Filla, Alyssa Roberts, and Haylee Roseberry.
 Clancy Cummings, Tessa Inman, and Kase Kill were elected as the three Eastern Division ambassadors.
 These ambassadors will attend next year’s camp to help as student leaders.

-Each local cooperative has its own qualifications for participation in the Colorado Youth Leadership Camp.
-Most students are entering their senior year of high school in the fall.
+Each local cooperative has its own qualifications for participation in the Cooperative Youth Leadership Camp.
+Camp is open to students who are entering their junior or senior year of high school in the fall.
 If you know someone who may be interested in attending camp next year, see a local high school counselor or give your local electric cooperative a call.

 Colorado’s Electric Co-ops Send Volunteer Crews to Light Up Navajo Nation